privacysandbox/noise-lab/README.md

 # Noise Lab

-Noise Lab is a tool to quickly understand and experiment with summary reports and noise in [Privacy Sandbox Measurement APIs](https://developer.chrome.com/docs/privacy-sandbox/#measure-digital-ads).
+Noise Lab is a tool to onboard and experiment with summary reports and noise in [Privacy Sandbox Measurement APIs](https://developer.chrome.com/docs/privacy-sandbox/#measure-digital-ads).

 ## Live deployed version